jnozzi/cocoadev.com/markdown/RemoveFromSuperviewProblem.md

 ----

-You'd be better off keeping track of when your view's bounds changes with General/NSViewBoundsDidChangeNotification instead of resetting it every time through drawRect.
+You'd be better off keeping track of when your view's bounds changes with NSViewBoundsDidChangeNotification instead of resetting it every time through drawRect.

 ----